Skip to Main Content

 Choosing a different repository

-• DANS-EASY: a domain-agnostic research data repository hosted by the Data Archiving and Networked Services, an institute of NWO and KNAW.
+• DANS Data Stations: a domain-agnostic research data repository hosted by the Data Archiving and Networked Services, an institute of NWO and KNAW.
 DANS also develops policies, services and new infrastructures for research data and provides researchers with advice on how to preserve their data.
 VU researchers are also welcome to deposit their data at DANS-EASY;

 • 4TU.ResearchData: a repository for science, engineering and design data hosted by the 4TU Federation.
 This is a consortium of the four Dutch technical universities: TU Delft, TU Eindhoven, University of Twente and Wageningen University and Research.
 VU researchers are also welcome to deposit their data at 4TU;